Aug 27, 2020

 SOREN: But it also becomes fatigue versus shock.
 There's less violence in that.

 ADAM GOPNIK: Right.
-Because it -- because you're looking at guys who may not exhibit the symptoms of shock necessarily, but over time it becomes impossible for them to go on.
+Because it—because you're looking at guys who may not exhibit the symptoms of shock necessarily, but over time it becomes impossible for them to go on.
 There's a wonderful film from World War II called Let There Be Light.

-[FILM CLIP: These are the casualties of the spirit.
+[ARCHIVE CLIP, Let There Be Light: These are the casualties of the spirit.
 The troubled in mind.
 Men who are damaged emotionally.]

 ADAM GOPNIK: About guys with what they were then calling battle fatigue.
 And the reason they were calling it that was because you didn't necessarily see it right away.